-There are a number of circular and coastal walks in Somerset which lead through many picturesque towns, villages or beaches.
-You can take a short ten minute walk along the river bank from Wall Eden Farm to one of our local pubs; the Bason Bridge Inn.
-If you’d rather head out to make a day of it, why not try:
+There are a number of circular and coastal walks in Somerset which lead through many picture postcard villages or take a short ten minute walk along the river bank to one of our local pubs; the Bason Bridge Inn.

-- Black Down Hills – 35 minutes from Wall Eden
+- The Black Down Hills – 35 minutes from Wall Eden

 - Quantock Hills – 35 minutes from Wall Eden (The Quantock Hills offer fantastic views across the Severn Estuary)

-- Mendip Hills – 25 minutes from Wall Eden
+- The Mendip Hills – 25 minutes from Wall Eden

-- Kilve Beach (great for fossil hunting) – 40 minutes from Wall Eden (Lilstock to Kilve is a 3 mile walk, renowned for its idyllic setting and outstanding cream teas)
+- Kilve Beach (great for fossil hunting) – 40 minutes from Wall Eden (Lilstock to Kilve is a 3 mile walk, renowned for its idylic setting and outstanding cream tea’s)

 - Shapwick Heath Nature Reserve – 15 minutes from Wall Eden (Shapwick offers a chance to get close to nature)

-- Brent Knoll – 10 minutes from Wall Eden (Brent Knoll has a short hill climb to the summit where a roman fort once stood.
-The views across the Somerset Levels and Severn Estuary are worth the climb)
+- Brent Knoll – 10 minutes from Wall Eden (Brent Knoll is a short hill climb to the summit, where a roman fort once stood, views across the Somerset Levels and Severn Estuary are worth the climb)

 - Cheddar Caves – 25 minutes from Wall Eden (Cheddar Caves has a circular walk skirting the famous Cheddar Gorge and ending at Jacob’s Ladder before the assent down in to Cheddar Valley and village).

 You could take a guided tour through the ancient city of Wells and discover a place full of history, with the world’s oldest working clock and resting place of Harry Patch, the last surviving british soilder of World War One.
 For more information go to www.wellswalkingtours.co.uk.